 Green tea contains bioactive compounds that improve numerous aspects of your health.
 Many of these compounds in the tea leaves make it to the final drink – which is good news for tea drinkers.

 And most importantly, though green has certain side effects, the benefits far outweigh them.
-Which is why you should drink green tea.

 All good.
 But guess what – green tea does have a rich history.

 Green tea consumption has its origins rooted in China, during the reign of Emperor Shennong.
 One book written way back in 600-900 AD by Lu Yu (translated into English as Tea Classic) is considered important in the history of green tea.

 Another book written in 1191 by Eisai (called The Kissa Yojoki, or Book of Tea), a Zen priest, speaks about how drinking green tea enhances the health of the five vital organs.